Microservices with .NET

 The Visual Studio family of products has built-in support for working with Docker on Linux, macOS, and Windows.
 Easily configure your application for Docker, then step through your code line-by-line as it runs in a Docker container.

 If you have an existing application you can begin adopting microservices without completely overhauling your app.

 Containers aren't just for microservices, so your existing app can be moved into a container.
 As you add new functionality, or update existing functionality, you can split this off into a microservice running in a separate container.

 This is also a great approach for adopting the latest version of .NET, without having to upgrade an entire legacy code base.

 The microservices architecture allows a mix of technologies between each service.
 You can use .NET for parts of your application without adopting it everywhere. .NET microservices can be mixed with those written in Node.js, Java, Go, or any other language.

 .NET Core is built from the ground up for scaling in the Cloud.
 Microservices built with .NET run on all major cloud platforms.

 If you haven't yet decided on a cloud, we recommend Azure.
 Azure is the best cloud for .NET developers because it was built with .NET developers in mind.

 This guide is an introduction to developing microservices-based applications and managing them using containers.
-It discusses architectural design and implementation approaches using .NET and Docker containers.
+It discusses architectural design and implementation approaches using .NET Core and Docker containers.